-More than 31,000 advertising and promotions managers were employed nationwide as of 2014, according to the U.S. Bureau of Labor Statistics (BLS).
-Almost one-third were working for advertising or public relations firms.
+More than 28,000 advertising and promotions managers were employed nationwide as of May 2016, according to the U.S. Bureau of Labor Statistics (BLS).
+About one-third were working for advertising or public relations firms.

-As of 2015, advertising and promotions managers earned a median salary of $95,890 a year, according to the BLS.
-Computer systems design and telecommunications carriers were among the highest-paying sectors for these professionals.
+As of May 2016, advertising and promotions managers earned a median salary of $100,810 a year, according to the BLS.
+Specialized design services and other financial investment activities were among the highest-paying sectors for these professionals.

-Job growth in the field is forecast to be five percent from 2014 to 2024.
+Job growth in the field is forecast to be 5% from 2014 to 2024.
 The shift to digital advertising – including mobile and social media – is expected to produce employment opportunities, which will help counter positions lost as a result of downsizing in the print news industry.
-Indeed, the BLS expects ad managers with knowledge and skills related to Web-based advertising to enjoy stronger job prospects.
+Indeed, the BLS expects ad managers with knowledge and skills related to web-based advertising to enjoy stronger job prospects.

 Education for Advertising Managers